cometdlut/cracktip-detector/README.md

  * `-codec:v`: Set the video codec.
 We are using the encoder X264
  * `crackgrowth.mp4`: the name of the output video

-* Click below for the output video for crack tip detection:
+* Click below for the output video of the crack tip detection:

   [![Output video for crack tip detection](https://img.youtube.com/vi/g02SjmeXXVY/0.jpg)](https://youtu.be/g02SjmeXXVY)